NikVince/nightreign-map-router/docs/POI_COORDINATE_SCALING.md

 ---

 **This method guarantees pixel-perfect, responsive POI overlays for any map layout.**

+---

+## See Also
+- For robust, up-to-date instructions on extracting and updating POI coordinates from SVGs, see `docs/ASSET_EXTRACTION.md` and the automated workflow in `docs/POI_COORDINATE_ASSIGNMENT.md`.